mesonbuild/meson/.github/README.md

 cmake_toolchain_file = '@GLOBAL_BUILD_ROOT@' / 'conan_toolchain.cmake'
 ```

 Then you should know that both `meson` and `conan` will pass their options to `CMake` - make sure that those are the same.
-For example, do not make a shared debug build on one side and a static release build on the other.
+For example, do not make a monothreaded build on one side and a multithreaded build on the other - as `emscripten` cannot link monothreaded and multithreaded code.

 [`magickwand.js`](https://github.com/mmomtchev/magickwand.js) is an example of a complex project that uses `conan` + `meson` + `CMake` + `emscripten`.